WSU-CDSC/hashcheck/README.md

 The 'hashcheck' script includes a configuration file called `hashcheck_config.txt` that must be configured with your desired settings.
 To configure, open `hashcheck_config.txt` in a text editor and insert your setting between the sets of empty single quotes.
 Settings include:

-`'Target for Hashing': ''` (The path to the location you would like to hash/verify)
+`'Target for Hashing': ''` (The path to the location(s) you would like to hash/verify.
+Multiple locations can be entered, and __must be separated by commas with no spaces__)

 `'Hash Manifest Storage': ''` (The path to the location to store created hash manifests)